 Take a look at the King, who made the Vanilla Switch to be able to incorporate both of these elements into their support community.

 After devising a plan to revamp, it's tempting to simply plunge in head first.
 Temper your enthusiasm, and take time to do a proper test of any changes that you plan to implement first.

-Of course, for smaller things such as adding a single question that might be missing from a community platform, this doesn’t apply.
+Of course for smaller things, such as adding a single question that might be missing, this doesn’t apply.
 But for larger changes, such as optimizing the way that you use your support forums, testing is a critical step.
-Adding features such as gamification can be a big change and is always disorienting to customers.
+Adding features such as gamification can be a big change and may be disorienting to customers.
 So it's important to get it right.

 If you can't do a true beta, then select a sample of customers to survey before implementing anything new.